-The $4.7 million project, which began in 2008 and was originally slated for completion by the next year, has been beset by constant delays.
+The $4.7 million project, which began in 2008 and originally was slated for completion by the next year, has been beset by constant delays.

-Last month, village officials were finally ready to announce a date for the start of testing: Sept.
+Last month, village officials finally were ready to announce a date for the start of testing: Sept.
 27. Trouble setting up the computerized control system meant this date came and went.
 Testing has not yet begun.

 Village Administrator David H. Fenton said the issue has been resolved and the opening is close, although he did not give a date.

-Were not completely there yet but weve made really good progress in the last week or two, he said.
+Were not completely there yet, but weve made really good progress in the last week or two, he said.

 The village has to finish setting up the control panel and testing its connection to the main power grid.
 Once this is complete, he said, the power will be ready to flow.

 Those are really it.
-Once were happy with the control system and National Grid is happy with what protection systems that they see then well be ready to test it out and hopefully put it online not too long after that, he said.
+Once were happy with the control system and National Grid is happy with what protection systems that they see, then well be ready to test it out and hopefully put it online not too long after that, he said.

 Although the frequent delays have inflated the cost of what was once supposed to be a $3.5 million project, Mr. Fenton assured that none of the money has come from taxpayers.